MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 docker-compose up -d --force-recreate
 ```

-Start the API in debug mode on http://localhost:8808 (the API will be reloaded automatically at each change to the code)
+Start the **OpenPredict API in debug mode** on http://localhost:8808 (the API will be reloaded automatically at each change to the code)

 ```bash
 openpredict start-api --debug